 Website speed matters a lot.
-And, considering that the average person only waits for two to three seconds for a website to load, the load time of the CDN you choose should be pretty darn good, if you ask me.
-I mean, c’mon!
+Considering that the average person only waits for two to three seconds for a website to load, the load time of the CDN you choose should be pretty darn good.
 There’s no sense in spending big buck on a CDN if it isn’t going to be fast.

 Let’s get this right.
-Reliability doesn’t mean that the CDN will offer jaw-dropping reliability 100%.
+Reliability doesn’t mean that the CDN will offer jaw-dropping reliability 100% of the time.
 Sure, they can give it their best shot and come close but like all other technological solutions, they too have their shortcomings.
 But, as a general rule of the thumb, a good CDN should at least post healthy reliability of 99.999%.

 Another factor that you want to put into consideration is how secure is the CDN you’re going for.

 Before you invest in any CDN, you’ll want to know just how much it’s going to cost you.
 Most providers charge by the GB.
 Therefore, it is helpful to know how much bandwidth you are using so that you can calculate how much using a CDN will cost you.

 Disclaimer: Although it might be tempting to take the cheapest deal on the table when it comes to Content Delivery Networks, you definitely don’t want to compromise on quality.
 Because then it means you’ll be crossing your audience and that’s not something that you want to do.
 You get what you pay for.

 The Number of Network Locations